ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 distinct part of the van Hove function does not change much.
 As
 $t \rightarrow \infty$, the van Hove function is more or less the same as it is for any other time.
-For liquid and gaseous systems the situation is quite different since atoms are free to move across the system, so that
+For liquid and gaseous systems the situation is quite different since atoms are free to move across the system,
 $G_{\mathrm{d}}(\vec{r}, t \rightarrow \infty) \sim n_0$ or $1$ in MDANSE since it has been normalized.
 In other words, this results tell us that there is no correlation between the configurations at $t=0$ and $t = \infty$.

 ## Question 3:

 For a solid, each atom will be fixed at specific sites.
-They oscillate around those sites so the self-part of the van Hove function for long times will be a function which describes the probability of the atom around the center of its site.
+They will oscillate around those sites so that the self-part of the van Hove function at large times will be a function which describes the probability of the atoms around the center of its site.
 For liquid and gaseous system all atoms are free to diffuse across the entire system.
 On average as
 $t \rightarrow \infty$ all possible distances will be explored.